We received a great feedback from our first run of inspiring Facebook ad campaigns. Today you’re lucky because we will bring another round.

 Facebook advertising is a growing trend in the Philippines.
 It has the potential to drive a big ROI for your business.

-The Facebook ad examples in this list can be a great starting point for you to shortcut your way to a successful campaign.
+The Facebook advertising campaign examples in this list can be a great starting point for you to shortcut your way to a successful campaign.

 What do you think of the examples?
 Let us know your thoughts in the comment section below.